thezedt/mr500v1-openwrt/README.md

 - Stability improvements remain to be tested...
 Watchcat can easily handle the modem restarts if it misbehaves like with the official firmware.

 **Updates:**
-- 17 days in the router remains online, but carrier aggregation doesn't seem to kick in anymore (similar to what the router does with the official firmware).
+- 17 days in, the router remains online, but carrier aggregation doesn't seem to kick in anymore (similar to what the router does with the official firmware).
 Restarting the modem with `AT+CFUN=15` restores carrier aggregation and improves speed slightly.
 - 25 days in, the router is still online, wwan lost connection and reconnected a couple of times (and reset its uptime) but didn't completely become unresponsive as with the default firmware (yet).
 One oddity is that the modem appears to do some kind of half NAT-ing of its own, with the wwan connection always using a gateway of 10.0.0.1 (which also appears as a hop in traffic).
 This doesn't happen on other routers with the same SIM/ISP.
 The LTE speed doesn't appear to degrade with uptime, varying mostly depending on time of day and network congestion.
 - 100 days later, the router appears to work fine, although it doesn't have a 100 days uptime due to some power failures (and dataplan expiry).
-Hoever, it didn't exhibit the failure mode I was experiencing with the OEM firmware (but that may be just due to the beta modem firmware it is running).
+However, it didn't exhibit the failure mode I was experiencing with the OEM firmware (but that may be just due to the beta modem firmware it is running).
-- _Later note_: Somehow I managed to lose the content of my device's "radio" mtd7 partition (and what else?), which resulted in low performance for 2.4Ghz and very low power (barely usable) for 5GHz.
+- _Later note_: ~Somehow I managed to lose the content of my device's mtd7 "radio" partition (and what else?)~ The OpenWrt build for MR600 [uses the wrong offset for the `radio` (mtd7) partition](https://forum.openwrt.org/t/tp-link-archer-mr600-exploration/65489/207) and this applies to MR500 as well, which results in low performance for 2.4Ghz and very low power (barely usable) for 5GHz.
 I haven't noticed this until I actually tried  to use the wirelesses while on decent LTE coverage.
 Restoring the "radio" partition with [this binary](https://forum.openwrt.org/t/tp-link-archer-mr600-exploration/65489/139) restored full signal and speed for both radios (I was too lazy to extract the device's original radio data from the full flash backup dump.
 I might still do that at some later date).
+- _Aproximately 6 months later_: The modem seems ot run fine with 2 of the 3 operators available in the area.
+One of the working operators does not provide Carrier Aggregation (4G+), while the other does (the one I also used for testing the OEM firmware).
+The modem eventually lost connection and required a reboot with a third operator (that also supports CA/4G+).
+- _Aproximately 8 months later_: The router started [randomly freezing on boot](https://forum.openwrt.org/t/tp-link-archer-mr600-exploration/65489/188) on power failures and on cold boots.
+Investigating the serial console shows that it does complete the boot but the network subsystem is completely non-functional (link status messages are displayed in the console but running `ifconfig` or `service network restart` results in multiple _Command failed: Request timed out_ errors and no resolve).
+Additionally, at the times when it does boot fine it eventually starts experiencing out-of-memory errors (with various services on it getting killed by the kernel) and finally soft reboots.
+The memory crashes appear resolved after a clean update to OpenWrt 24.10.2.
+The random broken network on cold boot persists with 24.10.2.

 ![openwrt](images/openwrt.png)

 > [!NOTE]
-> My modem is running firmware version `16121.1009.00.01.02.13` as installed by the `1.7.0 0.9.1 v0001.0 Build 231122 Rel.61263n_Beta` *beta* firmware.
+> I've kept the modem running firmware version `16121.1009.00.01.02.13` as installed by the `1.7.0 0.9.1 v0001.0 Build 231122 Rel.61263n_Beta` *beta* firmware.
 The latest non-beta firmware available at [Tp-Link](https://www.tp-link.com/en/support/download/archer-mr500/#Firmware) reverts the modem firmware to `16121.1009.00.01.02.12`.
 With other versions your results may vary from mine.
+> Release `1.10.0 0.9.1 241219 Rel.42593` appears to update the modem firmware to version `16121.1009.00.01.02.16`.

 ---
 ## LTE

 > [!IMPORTANT]
-> The Fibocom FG621 modem runs in NCM mode (internally [mode 36](usb-modes.md)) not QMI as the Qualcomm modem on MR600 does, so the initial WWAN network setup is incorrect.
+> The Fibocom FG621 modem runs in [RNDIS mode](https://openwrt.org/docs/guide-user/network/wan/wwan/ethernetoverusb_rndis) (internally [mode 38](usb-modes.md)) not QMI as the Qualcomm modem on MR600 does, so the initial WWAN network setup is incorrect.
+While RNDIS is usable with OpenWrt, for best results the modem should be switched to [NCM mode (mode 36)](usb-modes.md).

 _This step is easiest to do with wired WAN connectivity since LTE is not functional yet_

-Use the package manager to install
+For RNDIS mode use the package manager to install

+	kmod-usb-net-rndis

+For NCM mode install

     luci-proto-ncm

-This will in turn also install the required dependencies:
+Which will in turn also install the required dependencies:

 	chat
 	comgt